isc-projects/stork/doc/install.rst

    $ rake install_server

-By default, all components are installed in the ``root`` folder in the current directory; however, this is not useful for installation in a production environment.
-It can be customized via the ``DESTDIR`` variable, e.g.:
+By default, all components are installed in the specific system directories;
+this is useful for installation in a production environment.
+For the testing purposes tt can be customized via the ``DEST`` variable, e.g.:

 .. code-block:: console

-   $ sudo rake install_server DESTDIR=/usr
+   $ rake install_server DEST=/home/user/stork

 Integration With Prometheus and Grafana
 =======================================